AnnaShaleva/dbft/tla/issue.md

 network.
 There are several directions for the further related work in our mind:

-1. Collect and process the community feedback on proposed TLA+ dBFT 2.0 and 2.1 specifications, fix the models (in case of any bugs found).
+1. Collect and process the community feedback on proposed TLA+ dBFT 2.0 and 2.1 specifications, fix the models (in case of any bugs found). **The discussion period is two months starting from the issue submitting date**.
+Please, consider writing your feedback in time!
+After the discussion we're starting the dBFT 2.1 code-level implementation based on the discussion results.
 2. Implement the improved dBFT 2.1 algorithm at the code level.
 3. Create TLA+ specification and investigate any potential problems of the dBFT 3.0 (double speaker model, https://github.com/neo-project/neo/issues/2029).